 The University may need to do the following:

-1. Report the matter to the police including if a crime is in progress, has occurred or may occur, or life is at risk.
+1. Report the matter to the police including if a crime is in progress, has occurred or may occur, or someone's life is at risk.

 2. Refer the matter to the police on a “no names” basis or on a case by case basis on a named basis, including if there if there is a risk to safety or well-being of the complainant.